winstonDeGreef/Mechanica/content/Ch6_AngularMomentum.md

 Lifting is easier using leverage.
 ```

 With a relatively small force $F_S$, we can lift the side of a heavy object.
 The key concept to use here is torque, which in words is loosely formulated: apply the force using a long arm and the force seems to be magnified.
-The torque is then force multiplied by arm: $\Gamma = F \, times \, arm$
+The torque is then force multiplied by arm: $\Gamma = F \, \text{times} \, arm$

 This is, of course, too sloppy for physicists.
 We need strict, formal definitions.
 So, we put the above into a mathematical definition.